uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/accessors.rst

         value_type& operator*() const;

-    **Returns**: a reference to the key-value pair on which the accessor points.
+    **Returns**: a reference to the key-value pair to which the accessor points.

     The behavior is undefined if the accessor is empty.